Canon G16 vs Leica Q Typ 116

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon G16 and the Leica Q Typ 116?
+Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Canon PowerShot G16: